nhsengland/NHSE_probabilistic_linkage/README.md

 `run_pipeline.py` is a wrapper notebook from which you can run training, predict, or evaluation, for either the linking or the dedupe pipeline.

-'run_tests` is a wrapper to run all the unit and integration tests.
+`run_tests.py` is a wrapper to run all the unit and integration tests.

 ### Full repository structure